EuroTeQ Collider winter semester 22/23

 Introduction

 Global heating is one of the most urgent challenges we currently face as a society.
-Greenhouse gases such as CO2 and Methane are the main drivers of climate change.
+Greenhouse gases, such as CO2 and Methane, are the primary drivers of climate change.
 Over 73 % of the world’s global greenhouse gas emissions stem from the energy sector.
 Within this, transportation and buildings are responsible for over 32 %.
-The creation ofmore sustainable communities based on renewable energy provide an enormous opportunity to tackle global greenhouse gas emissions and therefore the phenomenon of global heating.
+The creation of more sustainable communities based on renewable energy presents a significant opportunity to address global greenhouse gas emissions and, consequently, mitigate the phenomenon of global warming.

 Problem Definition

 Building Integrated Photovoltaics (BIPV) play a key role in future renewable energy generation.
-Solar facades in particular can form both an integral part of the building while producing electricity throughout the day.
-Current packaging systems for transporting PV-Modules to building sites are either single-use or reusable.
-Reusable packaging is durable and generally provides good protection from the elements (wind, rain, etc.), but it is also expensive and the logistical hurdles for returning itback to the PV module producer for re-use are complicated and costly.
-Often reusable packaging is discarded after only fewuses due to insufficient logistics and return options.
-Though cheaper, single use packaging provides little protection against the elements (wind, rain, etc.) on a building site and leads to large volumes of waste.
+Solar facades, in particular, can form an integral part of the building while producing electricity throughout the day.
+Current packaging systems for transporting PV modules to building sites are either single-use or reusable.
+Reusable packaging is durable and generally provides good protection from the elements (wind, rain, etc.).
+However, it is also expensive, and the logistical hurdles for returning it to the PV module producer for reuse are complicated and costly.
+Often, reusable packaging is discarded after only a few uses due to insufficient logistics and return options.
+Although cheaper, single-use packaging offers little protection against the elements (such as wind and rain) on a building site and generates large volumes of waste.

 What is the Waste Challenge?